Jim Brown: Early life

-College sports career
+College career

+Lawyer and Syracuse University lacrosse star Kenneth Molloy, who was involved with the lacrosse program at Manhasset, was a benefactor of Brown and persuaded his alma mater to admit him, which was difficult because according to Molloy, "[Syracuse] did not want black athletes."
+Brown was the only African-American player on the football team as a freshman in 1953, and promises of a full scholarship in the second half of the year were not honored; Molloy personally financed and fundraised for Brown's first year at the school.
+He endured racist taunts while he was at Syracuse.
+He was treated differently from teammates: he was housed in a non-athlete dormitory, warned against dating Caucasian women, and the coaching staff attempted to put him at other positions, including punter, lineman, and wide receiver.

-As a sophomore at Syracuse University (1954), Brown was the second-leading rusher on the team.
+As a sophomore at Syracuse, Brown was the second-leading rusher on the team.
 As a junior, he rushed for 676 yards (5.2 per carry).
 In his senior year in 1956, Brown was a consensus first-team All-American.
 He finished fifth in the Heisman Trophy voting and set school records for highest season rush average (6.2) and most rushing touchdowns in a single game (6).
 He ran for 986 yards—third-most in the country despite Syracuse playing only eight games—and scored 14 touchdowns.
-In the regular-season finale, a 61–7 rout of Colgate, he rushed for 197 yards, scored six touchdowns, and kicked seven extra points for a school-record 43 points.
+In the regular-season finale, a 61–7 rout of Colgate, he rushed for 197 yards, scored six touchdowns, and kicked seven extra points for a then-NCAA-record 43 points.
 Then in the Cotton Bowl, he rushed for 132 yards, scored three touchdowns, and kicked three extra points, but a blocked extra point after Syracuse's third touchdown was the difference as TCU won 28–27.